 The Smithers methodology

 This report is based on extensive primary and secondary research.
-Primary research consisted of interviews with targeted interviews with packaging material suppliers, converters and experts drawn from key markets.
+Primary research consisted of targeted interviews with nonwovens material suppliers, converters and experts drawn from key markets.

 This was supported by secondary research in the form of extensive literature analysis of published data, official government statistics, domestic and international trade organisation data, company websites, industry reports, trade press articles, presentations, and attendance at trade events.